-The award winner receives a \$2,000 cash award and a \$1,000 grant to the sponsor's Mu Alpha Theta chapter.
+The award winner receives a \$2,000 cash award and \$1000.00 to the winner's chapter.
 No teacher may win the award more than once.

 REGIONAL SPONSOR OF THE YEAR AWARD

 This award was established in 2015 to honor outstanding sponsors of Mu Alpha Theta chapters who may not be attending the national convention.
 Each year the award honors a current sponsor from each region who has labored tirelessly and made significant contributions to Mu Alpha Theta.